 “Understanding the mechanisms that allow ‘old’ gray hairs to return to their ‘young’ pigmented states could yield new clues about the malleability of human aging in general and how it is influenced by stress,” says Prof. Picard.

-According to an article in Scientific American, the start of the research began four years ago when Prof. Picard was considering the way our cells grow old in a multi-step manner.
-In other words, how some of the body’s cells show aging earlier than others.2
+According to an article in Scientific American, the the research began four years ago when Prof. Picard was considering the way our cells grow old in a multi-step manner – in other words, how some of the body’s cells show aging earlier than others.2

 He realized that this “patchwork process” was most visible on one’s head, where hairs don’t simultaneously gray at once.

 “It seemed like the hair, in a way, recapitulated what we know happens at the cellular level,” Prof. Picard explained.
 “Maybe there’s something to learn there.
 Maybe the hairs that turn white first are the more vulnerable or least resilient.”